coltorapps/builder/docs/src/app/docs/api/react/use-builder-store-data/page.md

     description: API Reference of useBuilderStoreData.
 ---

-This React hook accepts a [builder store](/docs/api/react/use-builder-store) and returns its current data.
-It allows fine-grained control over when to refresh its output and trigger a rerender.
+This React hook accepts a [builder store](/docs/api/react/use-builder-store), listens for data updates, and returns the latest data.
+Each data update triggers a re-render.
+You can optionally provide a custom selector as the second argument to gain fine-grained control over re-renders and data selection.

 ## Reference

-### `useBuilderStoreData(builderStore, shouldUpdate?)`
+### `useBuilderStoreData(builderStore, selector?, comparator?)` {% class="break-all" %}

-Use the `useBuilderStoreData` function to get the [builder store's](/docs/api/react/use-builder-store) data and automatically trigger rerenders when mutation events are emitted by the store.
+Use the `useBuilderStoreData` function to subscribe to the [builder store's](/docs/api/react/use-builder-store) data updates and retrieve the data.

 ```typescript
 import {